Quick Maple Glazed Pecans

 Storage

-Store tightly in a sealed container or glass jar with a lid for up to one week.
+Store tightly in a sealed container or glass jar with a lid for up to one week for best freshness.

 Maple Pecans in a Jar